 I was adopted when I was born.
 After I found out, I was never the same.
 I could have lived with it, except I ended up having abandonment and attachment issues even though she meant well by it.
 I would cling to any guy.
 I ended up clinging to the wrong guy my senior year of high school.
 I was determined to get out of my parents’ house because we didn’t get along, and he was determined to help.
 So after my graduation ceremony, I was living with him and his family.
 The emotional and sexual abuse started earlier on but got worse when I moved.
 I wasn’t allowed to contact my family.
 He monitored my Facebook and phone.
 As those who have experience with people with autism, you know passions and obsessions are a daily thing.
 I was his passion.
 Sex was his passion.

-This a lot for a 26 year old to handle.
-I already had bills in collections (that I recently paid off praise God) because of my decision to be with him.
+This a lot for a 27 year old to handle.
+I already had bills in collections (that I did eventually get paid off, praise God!) because of my decision to be with him.
 One choice can throw you on a path you’d never expect.
 I’m surprised I have gone through so much already!
 I wouldn’t change it for the world, though, because I don’t know if I would have a direction in life It gives me great joy knowing Romans 8:28 and Jeremiah 29:11 and that God does not put our trials to waste.
 You don’t go through something for the heck of it.
 For a while I thought I was a puppet on stage for Gods enjoyment to watch me like a show.
 That’s not the case, and that is not the case for your life, either.